South Florida Railroad: Other Branches

 The Apopka Branch was part of the original charter, running from Mayo on the mainline west to the Withlacoochee River via Apopka.
-The line was never opened by the South Florida, instead partially opening as the Apopka and Atlantic Railroad.
-It was never a success.
+The line was never opened by the South Florida, instead partially opening as the Apopka and Atlantic Railroad which was later purchased by Legh.
+O. Garrett in 1888 in the interest of constructing a larger line to follow the Atlantic Ocean and Indian River to Apopka.
+It was never financially successful.